Bundesliga: Lone Wolf strike for Gladbach bursts Leipzig's bubble | DW | 31.10.2020

 The meeting of Germany’s brightest young coaches, Marco Rose and Julian Nagelsmann, has become something of a tourist attraction for the Bundesliga.
 Both seem destined to go on to great things, and last season’s absorbing 2-2 draw between them was rich in quality and drama.

-The same can’t be said for this latest installment of the Rose-Nagelsmann rivalry.
-Billed as the weekend’s "top spiel", the game didn’t come close to living up to the hype.
-But the winning coach will care only for the three points that sees Borussia Mönchengladbach pierce the Bundesliga‘s top four for the first time this season and end a rollercoaster week on a high.
+The same can’t be said for the latest installment of the Rose-Nagelsmann rivalry.
+Billed as the weekend’s top game, thís contest didn’t come close to living up to the hype.
+But the winning coach will care only for the three points that sees Borussia Mönchengladbach pierce the Bundesliga‘s top four for the first time this season, and end a rollercoaster week on a high.

 Rose was desperately close to guiding Gladbach to a memorable win over Real Madrid on Tuesday, with his side playing the Spanish giants off the park for over an hour but having only a point to show for a coming-of-age performance.
-Gladbach came nowhere near those heights against Leipzig, but this time the three points were theirs to savor.
-For Leipzig, it was a fitting end to a harrowing week.
+Gladbach were nowhere near those heights against Leipzig, but this time the three points were theirs to savor.
+For Leipzig, it was a fitting end to a harrowing week after their 5-0 defeat by Manchester United.

 Wolf bites

 The source of the winning goal, the game’s only recountable moment of attacking quality, served to rub salt in Leipzig’s wound.
 Hannes Wolf is on loan from Leipzig and has known Rose since his adolescence, a key factor in their decision to reunite in the Rhineland.
-His 60th winner after a fine lay-off by Patrick Herrmann capped a silky move and was as sweet for Wolf as it was bitter for Leipzig.
+His winner came after a fine lay-off by Patrick Herrmann capped a silky move.

 "It was a load off my mind," said an elated Wolf, whose last goal was in mid-2019 for RB Salzburg.
 "I have had to wait a year and a half for such a moment.
-I'm happy that the knot broke today.
+I'm happy that this piece of the jigsaw fell into place today.
 The game certainly gives you self-confidence.
-I see myself as a player of Borussia Mönchengladbach — I hope to be here for longer than this year".
+I see myself as a player of Borussia Mönchengladbach — I hope to be here for longer than this year."

+And Leipzig-born Rose was quick to heap praise on his matchwinner, saying he knew Wolf could handle playing against his former club.

 Heroes to zeros